 Getting to Zion depends on where you live and how much time you have for your visit.
 If you live within 6-8 hours of Zion National Park, you are better off driving to the park.
 Outside of the 6-8 hour radius, flying may be your better option time-wise.

 Unless you are taking a day tour from Las Vegas, there is no public transportation to Zion National Park.

-I recommend weighting the time you have versus the costs before deciding to fly vs. driving.
+I recommend weighing the time you have versus the costs before deciding to fly vs. driving.